Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Cleaning Battery Clocks

 Once upon a time most of our clocks were wind-up devices, then we transitioned to electric clocks that plugged into a mains outlet.
-Nowadays, many clocks are battery powered by a single AA cell.
-The enemy of all clocks though is dust and grime that can easily stop the mechanism from working.
-In this guide, I show you which parts you can try cleaning to get your clock back working again.
+Nowadays, many clocks are battery-powered by a single AA cell.
+The enemy of all clocks though is dust and grime that can easily seize up the cogs and stop the mechanism from working.
+In this guide, I show you which parts you can try cleaning to get your clock working again.

 Analog and Digital Clocks